-Direct workers - independent consultants hired specifically to implement the project.
-They will be integrated into the Project Implementation Unit (PIU) at the Ministry of Construction, Transport and Infrastructure of Republic of Serbia (MCTI).
-Direct workers will be hired on a consultancy basis whereby no objection from the Bank team will be obtained for each position.
+Direct workers.
+Direct workers include independent consultants hired specifically to work in relation to the project.
+They are integrated into the Project Implementation Unit (PIU), housed by the Ministry of Construction, Transport and Infrastructure of Republic of Serbia (MCTI) and into the Project Implementation Teams (PITs) established in Infrastructure Zeleznice Srbije (IZS), Serbia Cargo (SC) and RD, respectively, who are providing specific technical support to implementation of components pertinent to their field of operation.
 These workers will be engaged through the standard form of Contracts for Consultancy services provided by The Bank.